 Who started the custom of wearing red poppies on Memorial Day?

 Two women in different countries saw the poem and were inspired in different ways.
 American University of Georgia professor Moïna Michael wrote a poem in 1918 in response to McCrae’s, titled “We Shall Keep Faith.”
 She also started wearing a red poppy in honor of the troops and came up with the idea of making and selling red poppies to raise money for veterans.

 Meanwhile, in France, Anna Guérin organized large poppy drives, making and selling poppies to raise money for widows, orphans and veterans, and to fund France’s post-war restoration efforts.
 She championed her idea for an “Inter-Allied Poppy Day” and started Poppy Days worldwide, during which fundraising poppies were sold in many Allied countries.
 Poppy factories were set up, often employing disabled servicemen to make the silk and paper blooms.

 What does the poppy mean on Memorial Day?

-On Monday, May 31, 2021, many Americans will pin a bright red poppy to their shirts as a sign of respect.
-In the United States, the poppy is not traditionally worn on Veterans Day, but on the last Monday in May, Memorial Day, to commemorate the lives of those who died fighting for their country.
+On Monday, May 29, 2023, many Americans will pin a bright-red poppy to their shirts as a sign of respect.
+In the United States, the poppy is not traditionally worn on Veterans Day, but on Memorial Day, the last Monday in May, to commemorate the lives of those who died fighting for their country.

 Where can I buy Memorial Day poppies?

-You can participate in National Poppy Day (Friday May 28) in a variety of ways.
+You can participate in National Poppy Day (Friday, May 26) in a variety of ways.
 Why not organize a Poppy Drive in your community, or simply purchase one to wear yourself?
 You may also see a member of the American Legion in your town distributing poppies and accepting donations.

 - History.com: “The WWI Origins of the Poppy as a Remembrance Symbol”